Polt0s/Brain-games/README.md

 The essence of the game is as follows: a series of numbers is shown, forming an arithmetic progression, random number is replaced by two points.
 The player must determine this number.

+## Game: "Is the number prime?"

+The essence of the game is as follows: a number is shown, the player needs to answer whether it is simple or not.

 # Launch the game

 ```